ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 When using a group rekeying scheme relying on one-to-many rekeying messages, the actual data content of each rekeying message is prepared according to what the rekeying scheme prescribes.

-The following describes one possible method for the KDC to protect the rekeying messages.
+The following describes one possible method for the KDC to protect the rekeying messages when using the administrative keying material.

-The method assumes that the following holds for the management keying material specified in the 'mgt_key_material' parameter of the Join Response (see {{gid-post}}).
+The method assumes that the following holds for the administrative keying material specified in the 'mgt_key_material' parameter of the Join Response (see {{gid-post}}).

 * The encryption algorithm SHOULD be the same one used to protect communications in the group.